ColinKennedy/ways/docs/contributing.rst

 been said so lets talk just about how Ways actually exposes Actions to the user.

-When an Action is registered to Ways (using ways.cache.add_action), the user specifies a hierarchy for the Action and a name to call it.
+When an Action is registered to Ways (using ways.base.cache.add_action), the user specifies a hierarchy for the Action and a name to call it.

-This is kept in a dictionary in ways.ACTION_CACHE.
+This is kept in a dictionary in :class:`ways.ACTION_CACHE`.

 Context and Asset objects both have an "actions" property. "actions" is actually an object that uses the current Asset or Context to find the hierarchy and assignment that the user wants to get Actions of.

-Asset's "actions" property is a ways.resource.AssetFinder object and Context's "actions" property is a ways.finder.Find object.
+Asset's "actions" property is a :class:`ways.parsing.resource.AssetFinder` object and Context's "actions" property is a ways.base.finder.Find object.
 Both objects are basically exactly the same, functionally, with the only difference that once is meant to work with Asset objects and the other Context objects.

 When the user calls an action using "actions", the following happens: